JhojanL/USGS_Ruby_React/README.md

 ## Intruduction

 This application uses Ruby on Rails in API mode for the backend and React for the frontend.
 It fetches and persists seismic data from the USGS (earthquake.usgs.gov) and exposes three API endpoints for an external client to consume.
-A simple web page developed in React is used to interact with these endpoints.
+A web page developed in React interacts with these endpoints.

 ## Backend Development

 The backend is a Ruby on Rails application that fetches and delivers seismic data.
-It includes a task for fetching and persisting data and three endpoints that are consumed by an external client.
+It includes a task for fetching and persisting data and three endpoints an external client consumes.

 ### Data Fetching and Persistence